 Both of these file editors are extremely useful for making changes quickly.
 However, it is not recommended to use them directly from your WordPress dashboard itself.
 The reason is obvious.
 Anyone who has access to your WordPress backend with necessary permissions can directly make changes to your website’s files.

 Unless you are absolutely sure that nobody can access your back end.
 In most cases, you should keep this feature disabled.
 At least, after making the necessary changes to your website.

 In addition to just the security aspect, directly editing the theme or plugin files from the WordPress backend can cause errors in the code really easily.
 Usually, these files are edited using a code editor such as Visual Studio Code in a staging environment.

 Steps to Disable File Editing in WordPress Admin Area

 - Open the wp-config.php file located in the directory of your WordPress installation.

 - Add the following line of code just above the line saying /* That’s all, stop editing!
 Happy blogging. */.

 - Save the changes.

 As soon as you save the changes to your wp-config.php file, you will no longer see the Editor option in your Appearance or Plugins menu sections.
-Which means, no one will be able to edit your files from the WordPress dashboard or inject some bad scripts in your content.
+This means, no one will be able to edit your files from the WordPress dashboard or inject some bad scripts into your content.
 If you don’t make frequent changes to the theme files such as functions.php or any other plugin files, it is recommended to disallow file editing from the WordPress dashboard.